romaricdrigon/Keypass-server/README.txt

 Finaly, you have to edit /.htaccess, to set the correct RewriteBase (the name of the folder where the app is).

+You can't access the root of the application, it's all right.
+You can try to go to /request/change_data, you should see a message like "missing parameter"

 ****** License ******